mastrovi/dlgprojects/dcq-xml-to-dlgadmin/README.md

 * removal of extraneous content.

-The pre-processing and validation program will help to prepare and validate your file for reformatting.
+The pre-processing and validation program (when it has been written, it doesn't exist yet!) will help to prepare and validate your file for reformatting.
 A working [example xml](test_testers.xml) file is provided.

 ### Instructions for use